zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_15_en-US_FERMI_PARADOX.md

     THE CONCEPT:
     ────────────
-    Somewhere between "dead matter" and "galaxy-spanning civilization" there is a FILTER—a step that almost no civilization passes.
+    Somewhere between "dead matter" and "galaxy-spanning civilization" there is a FILTER, a step that almost no civilization passes.

     THE POSSIBILITIES: